mraleph/mraleph.github.com/_posts/2012-12-15-microbenchmarks-fairy-tale.md

 The second one `(2)` is easy to explain: it came from the &phi;-function for the variable `res`.
 This variable is `0` (if loop was not executed) and is equal to `str.length` after the first iteration.
 That's exactly what this move does - initializes `res` at the backedge of the loop.

-<small>[Attentive readers with a bit of compiler background could have noticed that if the loop was peeled then this move would disappear because `res` never changes after the first iteration.]</small>
+<p><small>[Attentive readers with a bit of compiler background could have noticed that if the loop was peeled then this move would disappear because `res` never changes after the first iteration.]</small></p>

 Now, where did `(1)` come from?
 It stores `res` into a memory location (stack slot) that is never read again inside the loop.
 This does not make much sense!
 Indeed it does not, but it's actually a long story.
 It's an artifact of the simple approach that V8 uses in its register allocator to place spill stores: if the value is spill somewhere during its lifetime then it is spilled at its definition.